---

 ## Step 2: Trace and Neutralize the Source Data

-Neutralizing source data requires reducing the influence of inaccurate sources while simultaneously amplifying correct primary sources once the error type and source are identified.
-While you cannot delete certain sources, such as a 2023 G2 review claiming a lack of mobile support, you can overwhelm them with fresh, authoritative, and structured data from your own domain.
+Neutralizing incorrect AI data requires reducing the influence of inaccurate sources while simultaneously amplifying correct primary sources.
+If an AI model retrieves data from a 2023 G2 review falsely claiming a lack of mobile support, you cannot delete the review.
+Instead, you must overwhelm the outdated information with fresh, authoritative, and structured data hosted on your own domain.

 * G2